 August 16, 1920

-The kind of stinging late summer heat that sliced right through the heavy wool uniforms we were wearing.
+The stinging heat of the late summer day sliced right through the heavy wool uniforms we were wearing, soaking them with sweat and dirt until we felt like buttered toast.

 Mays was a tough hurler.
-His strange submarine delivery made things even tougher, especially by now in the fifth with the ball covered in dirt and tobacco and God knows what else; it was hard to see.
-I remember Speaker telling me before the game to back off the plate, but I liked challenging the pitcher, especially if the third sacker was playing back, where I could get a bunt down.
+His strange submarine delivery made things even tougher – I don’t know how the hell he kept from slamming his hand square into the mound on delivery.
+By the fifth the ball was fully covered in dirt and tobacco and God knows what else, so it was hard to see.
+I remember Speaker telling me before the game to back off the plate against Mays, but I loved challenging the pitcher, and if the third sacker was playing far back, I could get a bunt down.

 Mays went into his wind up and delivered the pitch.

-I remember being in the stuffy elevator.
+I remember being in the stuffy, bronze elevator, grateful that the light was dim.
 It was hot and hard to breathe.
-“For God’s sake don’t call Kate.”
-I said to John Henry, my closest friend, who seemed like he was holding me up.
-I wasn’t sure why.
+“For God’s sake don’t call Kate” I said to John Henry, my closest friend, who seemed like he was holding me up – I wasn’t sure why.

 “Chappie?
 Chappie!
-There you are, kid!”
+There you are kid!
+Boy am I glad to see you!”
 It was a familiar voice.

 He let out a hearty laugh.